Please click the course title below to scroll to the course description:

 This online and face-to-face course will provide a comprehensive orientation to Stenberg College and the program you have enrolled in.
 As with all new things, there will be some challenges and excitement; this course, will explore transitioning as a college student, review learning styles, enhance critical thinking, and familiarize you with the resources available for your use.
 This course covers student success skills where you’ll learn effective study habits (specifically to improving both reading and writing skills) based on your own personal learning style.
 Life skills exercises are also integral to the course, teaching communication, accountability, teamwork, self-awareness and building an understanding of the impact you have on others.

-This course reviews and expands on information on typical and atypical development of children from birth to school age.
-Major theories in the area of Child Growth and Development will be re-examined and particular focus will be placed on all the key domains of development related to infants, toddlers and children with exceptionalities.
+This course will review and expand on information on typical and a-typical growth and development of children from birth to school age.
+Major theories in the area of Child Growth and Development will be evaluated and re-examined with and particular focus being on all the key domains of development related to infants, toddlers and children with exceptionalities.

 This course examines the knowledge, strategies and competencies needed by Early Childhood Educators to effectively work with families of infants and toddlers and children with exceptionalities.
 It focuses on communication skills that encourage positive relationships with families, professionals and communities.